yjym33/yjym33/README.md

 # Hello, I'm youngJin Kim!

-I'm growing developer.
+I'm growing Junior developer.
-I am interested in interactive development. <br>
+I am interested in FrontEnd & Mobile.  <br>
 I want to do creative visible development. <br>
-I am also interested in new technologies such as artificial intelligence and blockchain. <br>
 I am interested in learning new skills.
-These days, I am studying React and Typescript, and I plan to continue studying Node.js. <br>
+These days, I am studying React and Typescript, and I plan to continue studying Flutter. <br>
 Thank you for watching with interest.